-Update June 2021: Affirm’s high yield savings account remains at 0.65% APY and has not encountered a rate drop yet in 2021.
+Update July 2022: Affirm’s high yield savings account has risen to the current 1.25% APY after sitting at 0.65% APY for years.
 To put this yield in perspective, recent FDIC data shows the following national averages on various types of variable-rate savings accounts:

 - Average yield on an interest checking account: 0.03% APY